Greer, South Carolina: Parks and recreation

-City Stadium in Greer is a WPA project completed in 1938; it currently seats 3,000.
-Throughout the years the stadium has hosted Little League, scholastic, The American Legion World Series, and semi-professional sports and received a major renovation in 1997.
+The Greer City Stadium is a WPA project completed in 1938; it currently seats 3,000.
+The stadium has hosted little league, scholastic, The American Legion World Series, and semi-professional sports.

-In 2012 the City of Greer successfully renovated the Cannon Center, a former National Guard armory that later became a basketball gym.
+In 2012, the Cannon Center, a former National Guard armory, became a basketball gym.
 The facility was originally built in 1936.

-The completed renovation included new office space, classroom space, dressing rooms for events/productions, and state of the art audio-visual equipment.
+The City of Greer Municipal Complex was completed in 2008, and includes the 12 acre Greer City Park.